A stroll down Abbey Road Great Malvern

 Number 61.
 The present Malvernbury, by A Hill Voysey, 1907, is set below Abbey Road halfway between Hardwicke House and the junction with College Road.
-All that can seen from Abbey Road is the roof.
-The photo below was taken in 2015 when repairs were being made to the roof and chimneys.
+The photo below was taken in 2015 when the building was being modernised - all that could be seen when we took this photo was the roof and scaffolding.

 Littlebury's Directory of 1873 records that there was a school for girls at Malvernbury run by a Miss Cooper.
 The house then became a water cure establishment.

 Dr Edward Johnson (1801 - 1867), who had moved from London, where his children were born, ran his water cure establishment first at Ellerslie (see below) and later at Malvernbury, and his son Walter took over on his father's death.

 An 1887 edition of the BMJ, listing doctors registered in Worcestershire, confirms a Dr W Johnson was at Malvernbury in Great Malvern.